Jij-Inc/ommx/DEVELOPMENT.md

 ### Release to PyPI

+[!IMPORTANT] The version of `ommx` and the adapters should be in sync.
 1. Update version in `python/ommx/pyproject.toml`
+2. Update version in `python/ommx-python-mip-adapter/project.toml`
-2. Push Git tag with `python-x.y.z`, then the GitHub Actions will release to PyPI
+3. Push Git tag with `python-x.y.z`, then the GitHub Actions will release to PyPI

 OMMX Rust SDK
 --------------